 Accenture is a leading global professional services company, providing a broad range of services and solutions in strategy, consulting, digital, technology and operations.

 Change Healthcare is inspiring a better healthcare system.
-Working alongside our customers and partners, we leverage our software and analytics

 Driven by data, Inovalon identifies gaps in care, quality, data integrity, and financial performance

 Mom’s Meals is a leading national provider of refrigerated, home-delivered meals and nutrition services.

 Optum combines technology, data and expertise to power modern health care.